-If you are a "qualified individual" under IRS rules (as defined below) and you have an outstanding loan under the Plan, you are permitted to temporarily suspend all of your Plan loan repayments due between June 9, 2020 and December 31, 2020.
+If you were a "qualified individual" under IRS rules (as defined below) and you had an outstanding loan under the Plan, you were permitted to temporarily suspend all of your Plan loan repayments due between June 9, 2020 and December 31, 2020.

-If you request a suspension of your loan repayments, your loan payments will be reamortized and restarted as of January 1, 2021.
-Interest accrued between the date of the last loan repayment and December 31, 2020 will be added to the outstanding loan balance.
-Regardless of the date when your loan was first suspended, the loan's term will be extended by approximately 9 months from the original expiration date of the term.
-For example, if your loan term was originally scheduled to expire in March 2021 but you elected to suspend repayments from June 9, 2020 through December 31, 2020, your loan repayments will restart on or around your first payroll in 2021 in the reamortized amount, and the loan term will now expire in December 2021.
+If you requested a suspension of your loan repayments, your loan payments were reamortized and restarted as of January 1, 2021.
+Interest accrued between the date of the last loan repayment and December 31, 2020 was added to the outstanding loan balance.

+Regardless of the date when your loan was first suspended, the loan's term was generally extended by approximately 9 months from the original expiration date of the term.
+For example, if your loan term was originally scheduled to expire in March 2021 but you elected to suspend repayments from June 9, 2020 through December 31, 2020, your loan repayments restarted on or around your first payroll in 2021 in the reamortized amount, and the loan term will now expire in December 2021.
+However, please note that the length of the extension could be shorter for loans taken out after March 27, 2020, where the length of the extension is based on the number of days between the date the loan was issued and December 31, 2020.